FAQ#

 State of Support#

-While the goal is to support all three in terms of coverage, we have sufficiently tested Tensorflow and PyTorch with a good set of non-DL workloads and DL vision models, including classification and segmentation models.
-We have also tried a few transformer-based models, including BERT-base and MaxVIT.
 For TensorFlow, we support a subset of the TensorFlow operators.
 The subset supported is close to the subset supported by the TF XLA JIT.
 Anything handled by TF/XLA but not by TF/PolyBlocks can be considered a missing feature or a bug to file.
-There are also a handful of operations that PolyBlocks supports that XLA doesn’t (E.g.: tfa.image_translate).
+There are also a handful of operations that PolyBlocks supports that XLA doesn’t (e.g.: tfa.image_translate).
+With PyTorch, anything supported by torch.compile should also compile with PolyBlocks.

 Which among TensorFlow, PyTorch, and JAX is best with PolyBlocks for performance?#